mrdavehill/Python--Cisco-ACI/README.md

 ### Use Case Description

-Creation and testing of Cisco ACI objects in python and CI/CD practices
+Creation and testing of Cisco ACI objects in python and CI/CD practices.

 ### How to test the software